Malligyong-1: First attempt

+Malligyong-1 was initially planned to be launched in June 2023.
+In late-May 2023, North Korea announced to Japan and International Maritime Organization about an orbital launch that might occur between 31 May and 11 June 2023.

 The first launch attempt occurred on 31 May 2023.
 The second stage of the launch vehicle, Chollima-1, ignited too early into the mission, causing the mission to fail.
 Evacuation alerts were issued in Okinawa Prefecture and were also erroneously issued in Seoul.
 The North Korean government quickly announced the launch failure.

 The remains crashed into the Yellow Sea and South Korea attempted to salvage the remainder of the rocket, searching a site 200 km off the coast of Eocheongdo.
 The South Korean Ministry of Defence released an image of a white cylinder, suspected to be a part of the rocket.

 North Korea's National Aerospace Technology Administration (NATA) said it would investigate before conducting a second satellite launch.
 The White House, Japan, and the UN Secretary-General condemned the launch, citing violations of Security Council resolutions prohibiting the use of ballistic missile technology.

 Second attempt

+After the failure of first attempt, North Korea stated that it would try to relaunch Malligyong-1.
+On 22 August 2023, North Korea announced Japan that it would launch a satellite between 24 and 31 August.
 A second launch attempt of the satellite took place on 23 August 2023, again onboard a Chollima-1 launch vehicle.
 The launch resulted again in a failure with the loss of the satellite, this time caused by an error in the emergency flight termination system during the third-stage flight.

 Third attempt

-A third launch attempt was initially scheduled to take place in October 2023 but was later moved to November due to some delays in fixing the technical issues that caused the previous failures.
+A third launch attempt was initially scheduled to take place in October 2023; however, it was delayed to November because of technological problems in the launch vehicle's third stage that needed Russian assistance to fix them.

+On 20 November 2023, North Korea announced Japan about a satellite launch that might take place between 22 November and 1 December.

 The launch took place on 21 November 2023.
 The South Korean news agency Yonhap quoted its counterpart in the North, the Korean Central News Agency, as saying the satellite had been successfully inserted in the predetermined orbit, resulting in the first successful flight of the Chollima-1 launch vehicle.
 However, no immediate independent observations could be made.
 The probe has been confirmed to be in orbit, however, its status is not known.

 According to NATA, Kim Jong Un oversaw the launch.